smita-phoolari/Shuffle-Sort/README.md

 -------------------------------------------------------------------
 **SHUFFLE**

-On Clicking Shuffle button, it modifies the position of the tiles randomly.
+On Clicking of Shuffle button, it modifies the position of the tiles randomly.

 -------------------------------------------------------------------
 **SORT**

-On Clicking Sort button, it arranges the tiles in sequence.
+On Clicking of Sort button, it arranges the tiles in sequence.

 -------------------------------------------------------------------